ibm-cloud-docs/openshift/openshift_storage_ocs_manage.md

-## Removing your OCS storage cluster
+## Removing your ODF storage cluster
 {: #ocs-remove-storage-cluster}

-Complete the following steps to remove the OCS resources from your cluster.
+Complete the following steps to remove the ODF resources from your cluster.
 {: shortdesc}

 The following steps result in data loss.
-Back up the data on your local volumes before you remove your OCS deployment.
+Back up the data on your local volumes before you remove your ODF deployment.
 {: important}

-**What happens when I delete the OCS storage cluster?**
+**What happens when I delete the ODF storage cluster?**

 When you delete the `OcsCluster` custom resource from your cluster, the following resources are deleted.
 Additionally, any apps that require access to the data on your local volumes might experience downtime.
-  - OCS driver pods.
+  - ODF driver pods.
   - The MON and OSD PVCs.
   - All data from your volumes.
 However, if you created PVCs by using the NooBaa storage class, and your apps wrote data to your backing store, the data in your backing store is not deleted.